About Untimely Criticism:

 About The Untimely Critic:

 Hi!
 My name is Emily Frisella.
-I grew up in Oregon, attended Wellesley College in Massachusetts and spent a year at the University of Oxford; after college, I moved to New York, where I worked in education, and then to London.
-For better or worse, I’ve almost certainly joined the ranks of the liberal elite.
+I grew up in Oregon, attended Wellesley College in Massachusetts and spent a year at the University of Oxford; after college, I moved to New York, and then to London, where I work as a bookseller and freelance writer, editor, and academic writing coach.
 I love learning and writing about history, literature, politics, and pop-culture, and I am especially drawn to the places where they intersect.
-My poetry and nonfiction have appeared (or are forthcoming) in Cicada, Skipping Stones, The Adroit Journal, The Wellesley Review, The Wellesley College NaPoWriMo Blog, 30 N, Foundry, Popmatters, The Establishment, GOOD, and Oxford University’s The Isis magazine.
+My poetry and nonfiction have appeared in Cicada, Skipping Stones, The Adroit Journal, the Plath Poetry Project, Foundry, Popmatters, The Establishment, and elsewhere.
 You can find links to my work here.